The Goldfinger

-The Goldfinger is an upcoming Hong Kong action crime thriller film written and directed by Felix Chong, and starring Tony Leung and Andy Lau.
+The Goldfinger is a 2023 Hong Kong crime drama film written and directed by Felix Chong, starring Tony Leung and Andy Lau.
 Set in the 1980s, the film is based on the story of Carrian Group, a Hong Kong corporation which rose rapidly before collapsing shortly afterwards due to a corruption scandal.

 Budgeted at HK$350 million, production for the film began in February 2021 and wrapped up on 24 May 2021.
+It was released in Hong Kong and globally on 30 December 2023.

 Plot

-When a stock market crash causes the sudden collapse of a multi-billion-dollar company, an ICAC investigator (Andy Lau) uncovers a criminal conspiracy involving the company’s founder, Ching Yat-yin (Tony Leung) and becomes entangled in a long-running investigation.
+When a stock market crash causes the sudden collapse of a multi-billion-dollar company, a ICAC principal investigator Lau Kai-yuen uncovers a criminal conspiracy involving the company's founder, Henry Ching and becomes entangled in a long-running investigation.